Healthy Homes Assessment Houghton Bay

 Houghton Bay Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement for all Houghton Bay and New Zealand rental homes where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is required to all Houghton Bay and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records of their the conformance to each Healthy Homes Standards that apply or will apply during the tenure of an apartment rental.
+• Property managers and landlords are required to keep records of their the conformance to each Healthy Homes Standards that apply or will apply to their rental properties.

 From 1 July 2021

-• All boarding households (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must adhere to the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.

-• All households let by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy first began.
+• All households rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Starting 1 July 2024